 Several things to consider;

-- Understand that as you lose weight and/or as you become leaner, your body will become more resistant to weight loss and therefore, it will be tougher to lose weight
+- Understand that as you lose weight and/or as you become leaner, your body will become more resistant to weight loss.

 - In the beginning (first 1-2 weeks), you will likely lose weight at a much quicker rate than the weeks thereafter.
-If you lose 3-5 lbs in your first week, do not expect to continue at that rate thereafter.
-If you do, you may be eating too little and should increase your calories slightly until you are losing at that 1% per week loss rate
+If you lose 3-5 lbs in your first week, do not expect to continue at that rate in the following weeks.
+If you do, you’re deficit is likely to great and you should increase your calories slightly until you are losing at that 1% per week loss rate

 3. Perform resistance exercise [at least] 2-3 times a week.